Skip to content

 Setting a cover

-Elements can optionally have one image asset as cover.
-On Play Mode, the image is rendered above the element's text content.
+Elements can have an image or video asset as cover.
+On Play Mode, the image or video renders above the element's text content.

-As cover images, you can use your project's assets, icons from Arcweave's icon library or emebed a Youtube video.
+As covers, you can use your project's image assets, video assets, icons from Arcweave's icon library, or emebed a Youtube video.
 To assign a cover image from either sources:

-- Choose an image, an icon or paste a youtube video URL.
+• Choose an image or video asset, an icon, or paste a youtube video URL respectively.

 ℹ️ To use your own images in a project, you must upload them as assets.

-Another way to assign a cover is to drag an image from the sidebar's assets list straight into the desired element.
+Another way to assign a cover is to drag an image or video asset from the Assets section of the sidebar straight into the desired element.

 To change an element's cover, select Set cover again or drag a new asset into it.